agrc/auditor/README.md

 ## Item Checks

-`auditor` audits all the AGOL Feature Service items in a user's folders so long as the items' ids are found in either an SDE-hosted or AGOL-hosted metatable.
-The following AGOL item properties are checked:
+`auditor` audits AGOL Feature Service items based on information from either an SDE-hosted or AGOL-hosted metatable using the AGOL Item ID as a lookup key.
+The following item properties are checked using information from the metatable(s):

 * Title
 * Group